The best and worst Gryffindor House traits in ‘Harry Potter’

 Bravery

-First and foremost, Gryffindors are marvelously brave creatures, and have been from the very beginning.
+First and foremost, Gryffindors are marvelously brave creatures and have been from the very beginning.
 The House, which is represented by its lion mascot, is known for standing up for what is right.
 Gryffindors will look fear in the face and overcome the obstacles needed to prove how brave they can be.
 Additionally, this particular trait shines when it comes to defending family and friends.

 Daring

 Gryffindors are certainly not afraid of challenges no matter how difficult they happen to be, which highlights just how daring they are.
 They’ll indulge in any challenge or hardship they come across and will enjoy every minute of it because of how much they love to push the limit.
 They rarely back down from any sort of fight, even if they’re unsure of their ability to actually win.
-Their daring nature makes them undoubtable role models, though sometimes it can come back to haunt them.
+Their daring nature undoubtedly makes them role models, though sometimes it can come back to haunt them.

 Adventurous